 If you or a loved one can no longer live independently at home and require more medical attention than an assisted living facility provides, then a nursing home is your best option for care.
 Nursing homes offer round-the-clock attention and care from trained staff.
 Doctors will often make their rounds to ensure seniors are doing well.
 And seniors can receive therapy in-house.

 However, nursing homes don’t allow seniors to have much freedom — which may actually be a good thing for your loved one if they are no longer able to complete tasks themselves or are losing cognitive abilities.
 Another drawback, like assisted living facilities, is the number of people in each nursing home.
-Seniors are surrounded day and night with other individuals, which can seem daunting and get annoying.
+Seniors are surrounded day and night with other individuals, which can seem daunting and get frustrating.

 Nursing Homes & Medicare